migmaram/migmaram/README.md

 ### About Me

 - I've been coding primarily on C# for the last 6 years.
-- I specialize in ASP.NET Core and SQL databases
+- I specialize in ASP.NET Core and SQL databases.
 - I'm also experienced using JavaScript, HTML and CSS.
 - Currently learning Azure and Docker.